 Today was a Good Day

 On Sunday night, I set my intention for the next day.
-I had a day off from work, the kids were home from daycare, and I was going to be super mom.
-At least for a day.
+I had a day off from work, the kids were home from daycare, and I was going to be super mom, balancing work and family like a pro.

 Jack, Norah, and I hit a children’s museum and splashed around in water tables, played with bubbles, explored with color lights, and made music.
 Then I took the longer way home, because they asked if we could turn right, and there was no reason why not.
 Before heading home we stopped at their favorite store and lingered in the aisles playing with the toy cars and Halloween masks until the kids were ready to go.
 There was so rushing, no arguing, and no slowly counting to 3.